PGScatalog/pgsc_calc/docs/index.rst

 and Primary Care (Michael Inouye, Samuel Lambert) and the European Bioinformatics Institute (Helen Parkinson, Laura Harris).

-The pipeline seeks to provide a standardized workflow for PGS calculation and ancestry inference implemented in nextflow derived from an existing set of tools/scripts developed by Inouye lab (Rodrigo Canovas, Scott Ritchie, Jingqin Wu) and PGS Catalog teams (Samuel Lambert, Laurent Gil).
+The pipeline seeks to provide a standardised workflow for PGS calculation and ancestry inference implemented in nextflow derived from an existing set of tools/scripts developed by Inouye lab (Rodrigo Canovas, Scott Ritchie, Jingqin Wu) and PGS Catalog teams (Samuel Lambert, Laurent Gil).